 20 of 30

 Much more common in western states, the yellow-headed blackbird (Xanthocephalus xanthocephalus) does breed in central Michigan, the easternmost extent of its summer range.
 Easily recognized by its bold markings and bright yellow head, these blackbirds are seen in reedy marshes and have a very raspy, squeaky voice like a rusty screen door.
-They may mix in flocks with other blackbirds but their plumage color still stands out for easy identification.Continue to 21 of 30 below.
+They may mix in flocks with other blackbirds but their colorful, bright yellow plumage still stands out for easy identification.Continue to 21 of 30 below.

 21 of 30